 So you, too, can put together an omlox-compatible, customized RTLS overall package for your customers

 Location data establishes transparency

 Whether for tracking goods or providing a basis for fleet management of automated guided vehicle systems – location data forms the basis for a functioning Smart Factory and for many other sectors which require transparency of their processes.
-But what exactly are RTLS, localisation technologies and standards and how do they interact? omlox forms the interface between the localisation infrastructure (satellites) and mobile devices such as tags, vehicles and tools.
+But what exactly are RTLS, localization technologies and standards and how do they interact? omlox forms the interface between the localization infrastructure (satellites) and mobile devices such as tags, vehicles and tools.
 This means users can freely choose between hardware from various manufacturers.